chec/commercejs-nextjs-demo-store/README.md

 ```

 Now head on over to http://localhost:3000 after starting your development, your site should now be populated with the sample data!Your site should now be populated with the sample data!

+If you are replacing the sample products, be sure to add new categories in the dashboard, associate your products with them and lastly replace the `slug` and `link` values [here](https://github.com/chec/commercejs-nextjs-demo-store/blob/master/lib/collections.js).

 **STEP 5.** Make any necessary changes you need and push the code to a repository on Github or your choice of platform.